 Our training intervention was designed to close the gap between clinical practice and the evidence on IUDs and implants.
-By improving contraceptive education and counseling and access to highly effective contraception, our training has helped to reduce unintended pregnancy in the US.
+By improving contraceptive education and counseling and access to highly effective contraception, our training has helped to improve contraceptive care and access in the US.

 Harper CC, Rocca CH, Thompson KM, Morfesis J, Darney PD, Westhoff CL, Speidel JJ.
 Reductions in pregnancy rates in the USA with long-acting reversible contraception: a cluster randomised trial.
 Lancet 386: 562–568, 2015.

 Biggs A, Harper CC, Brindis C. California Family Planning Health Care Providers' Challenges to Same Day Long-Acting Reversible Contraception Provision.
 Obstetrics & Gynecology 26(2): 338–345, 2015.

 Harper CC, Stratton L, Raine TR, Thompson K, Henderson JT, Blum M, Postlethwaite D, Speidel JJ.
 Counseling and provision of long-acting reversible contraception in the US: National survey of nurse practitioners.
 Preventive Medicine 57:883-8, 2013.

 Thompson KMJ, Stern L, Gelt M, Speidel JJ, Harper CC.
 Counseling for IUDs & implants: Are health educators & clinicians on the same page?
 Perspectives on Sexual and Reproductive Health 45:191-195, 2013.